PeepDB-dev/peepdb/README.md

 # peepDB

 **peepDB** is an open-source command-line tool and Python library designed for developers and database administrators who need a fast and efficient way to inspect their database tables without writing SQL queries.
-With support for MySQL, PostgreSQL, MariaDB, SQLite, MongoDB and Firebase. peepDB is lightweight, secure, and incredibly easy to use.
+With support for MySQL, PostgreSQL, MariaDB, SQLite, MongoDB, Firebase, MSSQL and OracleDB. peepDB is lightweight, secure, and incredibly easy to use.

 ## 🚀 Features